seregazhuk/seregazhuk.github.io_old/_posts/2018-02-27-reactphp-filesystem.md

 });
 {% endhighlight %}

->*Actually, all directory-related methods have appropriate recursive pairs: use method name and suffix `recursive`.*
+>*Actually, all directory-related methods have appropriate recursive pairs: use method name and suffix `Recursive`.*

 ### Removing